brikis98/yevgeniy-brikman-homepage/_posts/2022-01-06-conscious-business.md

 In other words, you're subtly guiding the person, step by step, through the "show your work" approach from (2c)!

 - Present.
-The first step is to acknowledge that person's belief as their belief‚Äîas an opinion.
+The first step is to acknowledge that person's belief as their belief—as an opinion.
 You need to make it clear to the person that you heard, accept, and understood their opinion.
 Note that you can accept someone's opinion without adopting that opinion as your own.
-The key thing is you are making it clear to that person that you've understood their opinion‚Äîpeople won't make progress unless they feel heard and understood.
+The key thing is you are making it clear to that person that you've understood their opinion—people won't make progress unless they feel heard and understood.
 Note that you are also subtly (a) making it clear it's an opinion, not a fact and (b) forcing them to take responsibility for their opinion.
 - Past.
 Next, you prompt the person to show how they arrived at their opinion.
 Hopefully, they'll show the facts they used and the deductions they made from those.
 Guide them along with inquiry.
 - Future.
 After that, you are asking the person what the implications are of that opinion and what they would like to see happen.
 Once they've explained what they want, you can either accept it or push back.
 If you push back, you have a conflict.
 Dealing with conflicts is described next.

 **3. Dealing with conflict**

-When you have a conflict‚Äîsome sort of debate or argument‚Äîthere are several ingredients on how to deal with it effectively, as described in the next sections.
+When you have a conflict—some sort of debate or argument—there are several ingredients on how to deal with it effectively, as described in the next sections.

 **3a.
 Demonstrate understanding**

 In a conflict, the first step is for each party to (a) present their point of view, which everyone tends to do anyway but just as importantly, (b) demonstrate you have understood the other party's point of view.
-Acknowleding the other person's point of view is essential in moving a conflict forward: if you show you've understood the other person's point of view‚Äîwhich you can do without adopting that view as your own‚Äîthen the person will feel heard and the discussion can move forward; if you don't show that, then the discussion will stall as the other person just keeps pushing their viewpoint forward in the hope of being acknolwedged.
+Acknowleding the other person's point of view is essential in moving a conflict forward: if you show you've understood the other person's point of view—which you can do without adopting that view as your own—then the person will feel heard and the discussion can move forward; if you don't show that, then the discussion will stall as the other person just keeps pushing their viewpoint forward in the hope of being acknolwedged.

 One way to accomplish this is to ask each party to present the other party's argument.
 Have each person present the other person's point of view and then check if they understood it correctly; keep working on it until the other person has agreed that you have fully understood their viewpoint.
 Then, switch sides.
 Do not move on until both sides feel that their views have fully been understood.